rit-construct-makerspace/makerspace-docs/docs/​​Resources & Workshops/3D Printing/Intro to 3DPrinterOS.md

 * Select **Original Prusa CORE ONE** for printing in PLA.
 * Select **Original Prusa MK4** for printing in PETG.

-The **Slicing Profile** option should only be changed if you are told to use a different one for a club, class, etc.
+!!! note
+    Printing for a class?
+You may be asked to select a different **Slciing Profile** that matches your class number, to bill the print to the department instead of you.
+See [No-Cost Class Printing](./Using%20Printers%20for%20Clubs,%20Classes.md#no-cost-class-printing-workflow) for more information!

 We recommend printing with the default settings.
 If you are happy with these settings, hit "Slice" to create your GCODE file, and you can move on to [Submit GCODE for Self-Serve](#submit-gcode-for-self-serve) below.